fatihsarpkaya/fatihsarpkaya.github.io/_pages/about.md

 Publications
 ======
+- **To adopt or not to adopt L4S-compatible congestion control?
+Understanding performance in a partial L4S deployment**
+  **Fatih Berkay Sarpkaya**, Fraida Fund, Shivendra Panwar
+   _To appear at Passive and Active Measurement (PAM) International Conference, 2025_

 - **Capacity of a Binary Channel with a Time-Bounded Adversary**
   Mingjun Ying, **Fatih Berkay Sarpkaya**, Serhat Bakirtas, Elza Erkip, Theodore S. Rappaport, and Sundeep Rangan
    _To appear at the Asilomar Conference on Signals, Systems, and Computers, 2024_